mehackit/sonic-pi-workshop/_exercises/ja/08-exporting-your-track/01-exporting-your-track.md

 ---
 chapter: Exporting Your Track
 title: Exporting Your Track
-lang: en
+lang: ja
 layout: exercise
 ---

 When you're happy with your track you might want to save the track as an audio file and share it with your friends online (for example, on your <a href="http://www.soundcloud.com/mehackit">SoundCloud</a> page).
 First, you'll need to record your song by using the record function in Sonic Pi.

 The recording process is simply following:

 * Click the **Rec** button and it should highlight
 * Now that record is toggled on start your song by clicking **Run**